simulatedScience/research_project_RL-TSC_TUD2023/README.md

 ## Installation

+1. Clone this repository from [GitHub](https://github.com/simulatedScience/research_project_RL-TSC_TUD2023)
+2. Install SUMO (Simulation of Urban MObility) from [sumo.dlr.de](https://sumo.dlr.de/docs/Downloads.html)
+3. Install python libraries using `pip install -r src/LibSignal-modified/requirements.txt`
+   (You may need to explicitly specifiy the target path when using a virtual environment, e.g. `pip install -t .venv/Lib/site-packages -r src/LibSignal-modified/requirements.txt`)
+4. Install pytorch for your system from [pytorch.org](https://pytorch.org/get-started/locally/)
+   (You may need to install a different version of pytorch depending on your system and CUDA version.
+TO enable GPU support, you need to have a compatible GPU and [CUDA](https://developer.nvidia.com/cuda-zone) installed.
+At time of testing, the recommended version is [CUDA 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive?target_os=Windows&target_arch=x86_64))

 ## Running the code

+The relevant code can be found in `src/LibSignal-modified`.

 ### Training
 1. find the files `configs/tsc/base.yml` and the one corresponding to the agent you want to train (e.g. `configs/tsc/presslight.yml`)